phluid61/internet-drafts/file-scheme/draft.md

                   / [ userinfo "@" ] host
 ~~~~~~~~~~

-The syntax definition above is different from those given in
-{{RFC1630}} and {{RFC1738}} as it is derived from the generic syntax
-of {{RFC3986}}, which post-dates the previous file URI specifications.

 As a special case, the "file-auth" rule can match the string
 "localhost" which is interpreted as "the machine from which the URI is
 being interpreted," exactly as if no authority were present.
 To